topel-research-group/Bamboozle/README.md

   exon_mutations, rather than requiring an intermediate file
 * In HomoDel_or_Hetero function, find a way to pass the results of deletion function directly into HomoDel_or_Hetero, rather than requiring two intermediate files
+* In `average`, compress outlier regions into groups rather than line-by-line for every base